 Guadalajara is the number one destination for a taste of real Mexican culture (after all, both the Mariachi and the Tequila were born in the area).
 It’s no wonder why most international students and expats choose to live in (or around) Guadalajara.
 A visit to the zone of Tlaquepaque is a must if you want to enjoy a nice Mariachi serenade!

-Highlight of Wonders: The murals of Jose Clemente Orozco, one of the most famous Mexican muralists of all times.
-In the Hospicio Cabañas you can enjoy his most emblematic work: Hombre En Llamas (Man on Fire, no relation to the Denzel movie!)
+Highlight of Wonders: The murals of Jose Clemente Orozco, one of the most famous Mexican muralists of all time.
+In the Hospicio Cabañas you can enjoy his most emblematic work: Hombre En Llamas (Man on Fire, no relation to the Denzel movie!).

 Tired of culture and architecture?
 How about a taste of nature?
 If you’re looking for impressive waterfalls and rapid rivers, then the Huasteca Potosina is your number one choice for your next vacation in Mexico.
 Plus, how about outdoor sports such as canyoning, rafting and waterfall jumping?
 Are you in or what?